We have resumed full activities for 2021, subject of course to current Covid restrictions.

 Art – Continuers

 Art can be a solitary hobby, and often frustrating.
 This group is an opportunity to socialize, learn from, and share experience with other potential artists in an informal setting.
-It is not restricted to watercolours but includes other mediums such as acrylics, drawing and pastel (but not oils).
+It is not restricted to painting, but includes watercolours, acrylics, drawing and pastel (but not oils).
 As there is no tutor, it is designed to provide a space for those who are past the beginners stage.

 We look at various aspects of the novel, non-fiction, memoirs, historical novel, scriptwriting, autobiography, and whatever else the group is interested in.

-Some of our courses have limits on numbers – for more details on this, and more information on each course, please read our most recent program, available on the Program page.
+Some of our courses have limits on numbers, especially under current Covid restrictions – for more details on this, and more information on each course, please read our most recent program, available on the Program page.

 If you are presenting a talk for us, there is more information you may need, and details of what we need from you, on our For Presenters page.